5 Most Effective Yoga Poses and Asanas

 Miss It If: You like to keep moving, or your mind wanders quickly.

 In Sanskrit, Vini yoga is a term meaning adaptation.
 Popularized in the U.S. by yoga exercises instructor Gary Kraftsow and the American Viniyoga Institute, founded in 1999, the traditional practice is a one-teacher-per student model in which the instructor works to develop a personalized program according to the student’s health, age and physical condition.
 In the modern context, Vini yoga adapted for group settings.
 “A Vini yoga teacher must ask, How is the posture serving the practitioner or the group?’
 So the emphasis is on the function of poses rather than the form,” says Stephani Sutherland, Ph.D., science communications coordinator with the American Viniyoga Institute in Oakland, Calif.
 In fact, poses are often modified to accommodate the student’s needs.
 Viniyoga also uses pranayama (seated breathing practices), chanting, mantras and yoga to influence the mind as well as the body.
 “There is an emphasis on coordinating bodily movement with breath,” says Gyandev.
-“Professionals will often go in and out of an asana multiple times in harmony with their breathing to reinforce certain beneficial effects of the present.”
+“Professionals will often go in and out of an asana multiple times in harmony with their breathing in order to reinforce certain beneficial effects of the present.”

 Best for: Newbies, older practitioners, or people with injuries who want a practice specific to their needs and limitations.